BryanEAtherton/Security-Project-1/README.md

 </p>

 <h1>Azure Virtual Machine Setup</h1>
-Here we will set up 2 Azure Virtual Machines, 1 Windows & 1 Linux, to use in our Security Project.
-We will disable the firewall protections at the Azure level to open the machines up to the internet and use them as our honeypots. <br />
+Here we will set up 2 Azure Virtual Machines, 1 Windows & 1 Linux, to use in our Security Project as our honeypots.
+We will disable the firewall protections at the Azure level to open the machines up to the internet.
+We will also disable the Windows firewall, install SQL Server, and create vulnerabilities from within the Windows VM. <br />

 <h2>Environments and Technologies Used</h2>